Follow my blog with Bloglovin

 I’d recommend you go to the stores and ask an employee to open up the ones that you’re interested in.
 That way you can test how sturdy it is, if the open/close function is comfortable and even roll it around for a bit.
 While reading online reviews is an awesome alternative, nothing like seeing the actual product and handling it yourself.

 If it is at all possible, set something heavy on the seat area (think watermelon).
-Sometimes a stroller can be hard to steer or push around when a significant amount of weight is put in the seat.
+Sometimes a stroller can be hard to steer or push around when a significant amount of weight is put on the seat.
 While your newborn will most likely be very light, babies gain a ton of weight quickly.
 Before you know it, your baby will be almost 20lbs and the new stroller could start struggling under the added weight.

 5. Multiple bottles